mongodb/mongo/docs/building.md

 Note: If the `pip3` command is not available, `pip` without a suffix may be the pip command associated with Python 3.7.x.

-Note: In order to compile C-based Python modules, you'll also need the Python C headers.
+Note: In order to compile C-based Python modules, you'll also need the Python and OpenSSL C headers.
 Run:
 * Fedora/RHEL - `dnf install python3-devel openssl-devel`
-* Ubuntu/Debian - `apt-get install python3.7-dev`
+* Ubuntu/Debian - `apt-get install python3.7-dev libssl-dev`

 SCons